mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 I've thought a lot about why, why people feel welcome here.
 Cause I've heard that from a number of different people.
 And, um, I don't know if I would say that it was necessarily intentional, uh, that that happened.
-I think that when, when other people look at what I did and they're like, Oh, obviously it would have ended up like that.
+I think that when, when other people look at what I did and they're like, "Oh, obviously it would have ended up like that."
 And I looked at it and I kind of go like, okay, I didn't know it was going to end up like that.
 Um, I hoped it would end up like that, but, uh, like, do you really know when you're starting something?
 Uh, not really.
-And like Party Cogi started as, um, a smaller, like, not really grandiose vision, right?
-So I guess, let me backpedal a little bit.
-And like Party Corgi is a community of creators engaging in a community of practice.
+And like Party Corgi started as, um, a smaller, like, not really grandiose vision, right?
+So I guess, let me backpedal a little bit, and like Party Corgi is a community of creators engaging in a community of practice.
 And what that means is that it's a community of people who are, uh, engaging in the practice of a thing, whatever their thing is.
-Uh, often it's content creation, it's blogging, screencasts egghead videos, things like that.
+Uh, often it's content creation, it's blogging, screencasts, Egghead videos, things like that.
 Um, sometimes it's just regular engineering work or design work or something like that.
 Um, we have channels, for example, for JAM stack and serverless, we have channels